 - Identify food allergies and sensitivities and adjust diet accordingly

 - Regular exercise - but not too strenuous or excessive.
-Extreme exercise can actually deplete neurotransmitters, so exercise should be mild.
+Excessive exercise can actually deplete neurotransmitters, so exercise should be mild.

 - Practice mindfulness, deep breathing exercises, mindfulness meditation, communing with nature and other spiritually fulfilling activities like prayer, yoga, daily walks, humor, art, music, making love, nurturing relationships, writing and public service.